 Program Type:Book Clubs

-Join Katie for a lively and informal discussion of Zaina Arafat's You Exist Too Much.
+Join Katie for a lively discussion of Cathleen Schine's The Grammarians.

-You will receive an email with a Zoom link approximately one hour before the start of the discussion.
+This is a virtual discussion.
+You will receive the Zoom link approximately 1 hour before the discussion starts.